 · breadth of investment products made available (stocks, bonds, mutual funds, exchange traded funds (ETFs), etc.)

 · availability of investment research and tools that assist us in making investment decisions

 · quality of services

 · competitiveness of the price of those services (commission rates, margin interest rates, other fees, etc.) and willingness to negotiate them

 · reputation, financial strength and stability of the provider

 · their prior service to us and our other clients

 WWM receives economic benefit from Schwab in the form of discounts for services Schwab provides to WWM.
-Schwab provides services to WWM with respect to WWM's portfolio management software, educational publications, conferences and events, and technology, compliance and practice management consulting.
+Schwab provides services to WWM with respect to WWM's portfolio management software, educational publications, educational conferences and events, and technology, compliance, legal and practice management consulting.
 WWM's receipt of these discounts is not a factor in determining whether Schwab is selected as the custodian/broker for clients.

 Review of Accounts (Item 13)